 This invitation gives your partner the opportunity to accept or decline so he can decide what would be most helpful at that moment.

 If you focus on these three simple tips when you’re next communicating with your partner, your partner is more likely to feel heard, understood, and supported.
 And why wouldn’t you want that in any relationship?

 Watch the video below of sex therapist Esther Perel speaking about which communication style intensifies conflict:

-[00:00:05] Our conversations that will intensify conflict or the potential there of and there are conversations who will intensify understanding potentially even resolution.
+[00:00:05] Our conversations that will intensify conflict or the potential thereof and there are conversations that will intensify understanding potentially even resolution.

 [00:00:20] Conversations that are sure to polarize in which for everything you say, I come back with what I have to say without ever taking into account what you just said.
 You know what happens when people disagree, they literally have the capacity to listen to 10 seconds of what the other side has to say.
 Ten seconds that’s three sentences.
 And by then they’re already are busy creating their rebuttal.
 They are no longer listening.
 They are just preparing their return, their retort.

 [00:00:55] When you have that kind of conversation here is what happens.
 One is I am constantly just going to come back at you.
 I am not integrating what I heard from you.
 And it doesn’t influence anything of what I’m saying.
 So basically you’re saying the same thing over and over again and I’m saying the same thing over and over again.
 And those two never meet.
 And the more I say “Eeks” the more I make you say “why?”
 It’s me who is reinforcing you saying the fundamental thing with which you disagree.

 [00:01:30] I come with expectations of what I think you think or may say or may want.
 All relationships are colored with expectations about myself and about the other.
 My expectations influence that which I didn’t see or hear.
 It is a filter as well as my mood is a filter.